Skip to content

 Location, Team and Resources§

-The “Location”, “Team” and “Resources” tabs work similarly: they are tabs where event resources are managed.
+The “Location”, “Team” and “Resources” tabs work similarly: they are tabs where you manage the event’s resources.
 The difference is that the “Location” tab only concerns the location(s), “Team” only concerns human resources and “Resources” concerns all resources (including locations and human resources).

-• For common bookings of the group, only the bookings are displayed that occur in all underlying events.
+• For common bookings of the group, you only see the bookings that occur in all underlying events.
 Bookings are common if they concern the same resource and the same number.
-We also see the number of times that these resources are booked in the group, which represent the number of events.
-For example, an event group with five events for which two stagehands are booked each time will be displayed as ‘(5x) Stagehand x 2’.
+Here, you also see the number of times that these resources are booked in the group, which represent the number of events.
+For example, an event group with five events for which two stagehands are booked each time will appear as ‘(5x) Stagehand x 2’.

-• If separate bookings occur on certain events in addition to the common bookings, then this is indicated with the action “Expand Only Events and Groups with Additional Resources”.
-Clicking this will expand the events with non-common bookings.
-In the list of bookings on the separate events, a round icon is displayed for each booking, which indicates how often that resource occurs in the other events of the event group that has focus:
+• If separate bookings occur on certain events in addition to the common bookings, then the action “Expand Only Events and Groups with Additional Resources” appears.
+Clicking this will expand the events with non-common schedule items.
+In the list of bookings on the separate events, a round icon appears for each booking, which indicates how often that resource occurs in the other events of the event group that has focus:

-• The resource bookings that are completely common (and thus also appear in the common list) are displayed in gray and have a round icon that is full (the inside is colored).
+• The resource bookings that are completely common (and thus also appear in the common list) appear in gray and have a round icon that is full (the inside is colored).

 • The resource bookings that are completely unique for the event have a round icon that is completely empty (the inside is transparent).